 Researchers examined data for over 80 million food and beverage purchases by 40,000 U.S. households between 2008-2012.

-They found 13% and 35% of food and beverages respectively had a low nutrient content claim.
+They found 13% of food and 35% of beverages had a low nutrient content claim.
 Low-fat was the most popular, followed by low-calorie, low-sugar, and low-sodium.

 Yet there is a lack of consistency about the true meaning of the claims.
 The claims were not necessarily a reliable indicator of a product’s nutritional quality.